 Make the most of the incredible food

-Some resorts such as Soneva Jani offer special food rooms, including an incredible ice cream room which offers over 68 different flavors of ice cream (with dairy-free options too), as well as a chocolate room and cheese tasting room.
+Some resorts, such as Soneva Jani offer special food rooms, including an incredible ice cream room that offers over 68 different flavors of ice cream (with dairy-free options too), as well as a chocolate room and cheese tasting room.

 Go fishing and eat the freshest catch you’ve ever had!

-Many resorts draw their food influences from the rich and vibrant Maldivian cuisine.
-If you want to sample some local dishes then try some bubbling coconut curries, breadfruit, cassava, and don’t forget the freshly caught fish.
-Why not go on a fishing trip and catch your own!
+Many resorts draw their food influences from rich and vibrant Maldivian cuisine.
+If you want to sample some local dishes, then try some bubbling coconut curries, breadfruit, and cassava, and don’t forget the freshly caught fish.
+Why not go on a fishing trip and catch your own?

 Expertly curated emails packed full of vacation inspiration, travel tips and more!